 The Board of Directors expressed its satisfaction with the evaluation process.

 There was no instance of fraud during the year under review which required theStatutory Auditors to report to the Audit Committee and/ or Board under Section 143(2) ofthe Companies Act 2013 and Rules framed thereunder.

-As required under Section 124 of the Companies Act 2013 98663 equity shares inrespect of which dividend has not been encashed by the shareholders for seven consecutiveyears or more have been transferred by the Company to Investor Education and ProtectionFund Authority (IEPF) during the financial year under review.
-Details of sharestransferred have been uploaded on the website of IEPF as well as Company.
+As required under Section 124 of the Companies Act 2013 98663 equity shares inrespect of which dividend has not been encashed by the shareholders for seven consecutiveyears or more have been transferred by the Company to Investor Education and ProtectionFund review.
+Authority (IEPF) during the financial Details of shares transferred have beenuploaded on the website of IEPF as well as Company.

-The Company does not have any material subsidiary whose net worth exceeds 20% of theconsolidated net worth of the Company in the immediately preceding accounting year or hasgenerated 20% of the consolidated income of the company during the previous financialyear.
-A statement containing salient features of the financial statement of subsidiarycompany in the prescribed format AOC-1 is included in the report as Annexure 'D' and formspart of this Report.
+The Company does not have any material subsidiary whose net worth exceeds 10% of theconsolidated net worth of the Company in the immediately preceding accounting year or hasgenerated 10% of the consolidated income of the company during the previous financialyear.
+A statement containing salient features of the financial statement of subsidiarycompany in the prescribed format AOC-1 is included in the report as Annexure E' andforms part of this Report.

 The Company has not transferred any amount to General Reserves and retained the profitsin Retained Earnings.